Synonymsfornotverygood/report_generator/README.md

 The program can then be used through either of the following methods:

-        python3 application/main.py {report_name} {report_author} {report_university} {report_school}
+        python3 application/create_report.py {report_name} {report_author} {report_university} {report_school}

-Or by editing the default values in application/create_report.py and typing the following command into the terminal:
+Or by editing the default values in application/main.py and typing the following command into the terminal:

-        python3 application/create_report.py
+        python3 application/main.py

 ## Example

+An example of program use can be found below.

+        python3 application/create_report.py "AMPH PILOT DATASET_V5_25.June.2022.xlsx" "Test Report" "Daniel Pincheira-Donoso" "Queen's University Belfast" "School Of Biological Sciences"

-Example report can be found in the Test_Report.pdf in examples directory
+The example report created can be found in the Test_Report.pdf in the examples directory

 ## Versions